zulip/zulip/docs/production/security-model.md

   parser which escapes content to protect against cross-site scripting attacks.

-- Zulip supports both public streams and private streams.
+- Zulip supports both public channels and private channels.

-  - Any non-guest user can join any public stream in the organization, and can view the complete message history of any public stream without joining the stream.
-Guests can only access streams that another user adds them to.
+  - Any non-guest user can join any public channel in the organization, and can view the complete message history of any public channel without joining the channel.
+Guests can only access channels that another user adds them to.

-  - Organization owners and administrators can see and modify most aspects of a private stream, including the membership and estimated traffic.
-Owners and administrators generally cannot see messages sent to private streams or do things that would indirectly give them access to those messages, like adding members or changing the stream privacy settings.
+  - Organization owners and administrators can see and modify most aspects of a private channel, including the membership and estimated traffic.
+Owners and administrators generally cannot see messages sent to private channels or do things that would indirectly give them access to those messages, like adding members or changing the channel privacy settings.

-  - Non-admins cannot easily see which private streams exist, or interact with them in any way until they are added.
-Given a stream name, they can figure out whether a stream with that name exists, but cannot see any other details about the stream.
+  - Non-admins cannot easily see which private channels exist, or interact with them in any way until they are added.
+Given a channel name, they can figure out whether a channel with that name exists, but cannot see any other details about the channel.

-  - See [Stream permissions](https://zulip.com/help/stream-permissions) for more details.
+  - See [Channel permissions](https://zulip.com/help/stream-permissions) for more details.

 - Zulip supports editing the content and topics of messages that have already been sent.
 As a general philosophy, our policies provide